cpsxen/cps-xen/README.md

 ### How to use?

-You can set the fp scheduler parameters on the fly as follows (xl or xm toolstack):
+You can set the scheduler parameters on the fly as follows (xl or xm toolstack):

 > xl [-v] sched-fp [-d <Domain> [-p[=PRIORITY]|-P[=PERIOD]|-s[=SLICE]]|-D[=DEADLINE]] [-S[=STRATEGY]]